wpsharks/s2member-kb/tutorials/2016/297-planning-your-s2member-configuration.md

 github-issue: https://github.com/websharks/s2member-kb/issues/297
 ---

-This KBA covers planning your _s2Member_ configuration. _S2Member_ is a complex, highly-configurable _WordPress_ plugin and it is imperative that you have a plan in place before you begin working with _s2Member_.
+This article covers planning your _s2Member_ configuration. _s2Member_ is a complex, highly-configurable _WordPress_ plugin and it is imperative that you have a plan in place before you begin working with _s2Member_.
 You can use _s2Member_ to implement countless varieties of membership sites, but you have to know what you want to do so you can choose the right _s2Member_ settings and shortcodes to fulfill your vision.

 *This article is part of the [s2Member User's Guide](http://s2member.com/kb/kb-tag/s2member-users-guide/), a series of articles that cover the fundamentals of using s2Member.*